-If you visit a toy shop, you can see numerous recommendations based on the age of the child.
+If you visit a toy shop, you can see numerous recommendations based on the child’s age.
 We need to supply our kids with toys that are age appropriate and don’t overstimulate them.

-When I select a toy or game, I consider the effect it will have on my little girl’s development.
-We can read the recommendations provided by the different shops but honestly, we, parents, are the best judges of what delights and engages our own child.
-We know which toys are the most developmentally appropriate toys for them, which ones they cherish.
-We can see which toys are forgotten, not missed if they vanish.
-We know the ones that are carried around, the ones that have made a place in our child’s heart.
+When I select a toy or game, I consider its effect on my little girl’s development.
+We can read the recommendations provided by the different shops, but we, parents, are the best judges of what delights and engages our child.
+We know which toys are the most developmentally appropriate for them and which they cherish.
+We can see which toys are forgotten or not missed if they vanish.
+We know the ones carried around and have made a place in our child’s heart.

 Parents of today can purchase toys of all shapes and sizes.
 Toys can be cuddly or high-tech.
-But even in today’s technological age the soft toys are usually the most favoured among kids.
+But even in today’s technological age, soft toys are usually the most favoured among kids.
 Studies show that cuddle toys have a positive effect on the development of a child.

 Why are cuddle toys developmentally appropriate toys?

-Experts say when our kid reaches the 7-month age, he or she chooses their own favourite toy that they will become attached to.
-Cuddle toys are very important in our child’s development because they are not just toy buddies, but they stimulate a child’s social and emotional development.
+Experts say when our kids reach the 7-month age, they choose their favourite toy to which they will become attached.
+Cuddle toys are essential in our child’s development because they are not just toy buddies but stimulate social and emotional growth.

-1. Developing sensory skills: Babies and even toddlers love to touch and feel new textures so cuddle toys are perfect for developing sensory skills.
-From touching different soft toys, they can explore new things through grabbing the different colours, sizes, and textures of the objects around them.
+1. Developing sensory skills: Babies and toddlers love to touch and feel new textures, so cuddle toys are perfect for developing sensory skills.
+They can explore new things by touching soft toys and grabbing the different colours, sizes, and textures of the objects around them.

 3. Independence: A cuddle toy can help a child become independent.
-The cuddle toy is brave, helps to explore boundaries.
+The cuddle toy is brave and helps to explore boundaries.

-5. Dealing with emotions: A favourite cuddly toy can be your child’s best friend, can offer comfort, and can act as a co-star in role plays.
+5. Dealing with emotions: A favourite cuddly toy can be your child’s best friend, offer comfort, and act as a co-star in role plays.

-Here I have collected my little girl’s favourite cuddle toys which might be helpful for you when you want to decide which toys would be appropriate to your kids.
+Here I have collected my little girl’s favourite cuddle toys, which might be helpful for you when you want to decide which toys would be appropriate for your kids.

 1. The Pink Teddy Bear

 This cuddle toy is a huge love, favourite one that Mira doesn’t part with.
-She carries it around all the time, she sleeps with it.
-It soothes her, it is her best friend.
-Without this bear she doesn’t want to go to sleep.
+She carries it around all the time; she sleeps with it.
+It soothes her; it is her best friend.
+Without this bear, she doesn’t want to go to sleep.
 But it always needs to be washed.
-I need to wash it in the morning so it could dry for the night sleep.
+I need to wash it in the morning so it can dry for the night’s sleep.

 2. The other Pink Teddy Bear

-For me this cuddle bear is very similar to the number one teddy bear, but it is a bit larger.
-However, for Mira this is very different.
-We try to replace the first bear with this when the favourite one is dirty, but it is not always easy.
+This cuddle bear is similar to the number one teddy bear, but it is a bit larger.
+However, for Mira, this is very different.
+We try to replace the first bear with this when the favourite one is dirty, but it is challenging.

 3. The Giraffe

 The Giraffe is not just a cuddle toy.
-It is a cherry stone cushion giraffe that ensures a feeling of well-being thanks to their soothing heat or cold.
-The lovingly crafted giraffe cherry stone cushion is the baby-friendly alternative to a hot water bottle.
+It is a cherry stone cushion giraffe that ensures well-being thanks to its soothing heat or cold.
+The lovingly crafted giraffe cherry stone cushion is a baby-friendly alternative to a hot water bottle.
 So, we could use it to ease Mira’s colic symptoms, but it has also been her little companion since then.